Quince: Cultivation

 Quince is a hardy, drought-tolerant shrub which adapts to many soils of low to medium pH.
 It tolerates both shade and sun, but sunlight is required to produce larger flowers and ensure fruit ripening.
 It is a hardy plant that does not require much maintenance, and tolerates years without pruning or major insect and disease problems.

 Quince is cultivated on all continents in warm-temperate and temperate climates.
 It requires a cooler period of the year, with temperatures under 7 C, to flower properly.
 Propagation is done by cuttings or layering; the former method produces better plants, but they take longer to mature than by the latter.
 Named cultivars are propagated by cuttings or layers grafted on quince rootstock.
 Propagation by seed is not used commercially.
 Quince forms thick bushes, which must be pruned and reduced into a single stem to grow fruit-bearing trees for commercial use.
 The tree is self-pollinated, but it produces better yields when cross-pollinated.

 Fruits are typically left on the tree to ripen fully.
 In warmer climates, it may become soft to the point of being edible, but additional ripening may be required in cooler climates.
 They are harvested in late autumn, before first frosts.
 Quince is used as rootstock for certain pear cultivars.
 In Europe, quinces are grown in small amounts; typically one or two quince trees are grown in a mixed orchard with several apples and other fruit trees.
-In the 18th-century New England colonies, there was always a quince at the lower corner of the vegetable garden, Ann Leighton notes in records of Portsmouth, New Hampshire and Newburyport, Massachusetts.
-Charlemagne directed that quinces be planted in well-stocked orchards.
-Quinces in England are first recorded in about 1275, when Edward I had some planted at the Tower of London.